skip to main content

 By Todd Ponder

-Pickleball combines elements from tennis, badminton and ping pong.
+Pickleball combines elements from tennis, badminton, and ping pong.
 The game is played by two or four players, each outfitted with a solid paddle and a perforated plastic ball.
 The court dimensions are smaller than those of tennis, creating a fast-paced and dynamic environment that appeals to players of all ages and skill levels.

-The Symphony Of Dinking
+The Symphony of Dinking

 At the heart of pickleball lies the art of dinking — a subtle yet strategic shot that has become a defining feature of the game.
 Dinking involves delicately tapping the ball over the net, creating a low and controlled shot.
 Try to keep the ball close to the net, making it challenging for opponents to respond with a powerful return.
 This skill is crucial during play within the non-volley zone, or “kitchen,” where volleys are restricted.
-To master the dink, you must hone your touch, accuracy and court positioning, adding a layer of finesse to your game.
+To master the dink, you must hone your touch, accuracy, and court positioning, adding a layer of finesse to your game.

 Two ladies raise their paddles and pose for a photo on the Camp Creek pickleball courts